 - Congestion and swelling of the liver

-When not treated, acute pulmonary edema can be fatal.
+Left untreated, acute pulmonary edema can be deadly.
 In some instances, it may be fatal even if you receive treatment.

 Preventing cardiovascular disease